WordPress Plugin Quickstart

-Setting these options will un-lock the edition's additional features in both player and plugin, as well as hide the JW Player logo from the player video screen.
+Setting these options will unlock the edition's additional features in both player and plugin, as well as hide the JW Player logo from the player video screen.
 If you are upgrading from a previous license, please make certain to select the License Version that applies to your new license type when re-entering your updated key.

 Embed a Video

-With the plugin working, it's time to embed your first video.
+With the plugin installed and activated, it's time to embed your first video.
 Simply start or edit a post and hit the Add Media button.
 You will be presented with the familiar Media Manager (screenshot here is for 3.5):

 The Media Library